betteromics/betteromics-examples/README.md

 ## How to access data
-The API documentation and instructions to access data on Betteromics platform can be found in the `src` directory in this repository, which contains code in both python and R. After downloading the utility file based on your programming language preference, proceed to the examples directory for further instructions.
+The API documentation and instructions to access data on Betteromics platform can be found inside the notebooks and is provided in both python and R. After downloading [Betteromics Examples Repository](https://github.com/betteromics/betteromics-examples/archive/refs/heads/main.zip), proceed to the example notebooks based on your language of choice for further instructions.
 You will find how to import the `utils` file and connect to data within each of the jupyter notebooks for a given examples.
 Once you have access to the specific public data, you can further explore and analyze the data using Betteromics.